VTYX Investors Have Opportunity to Lead Ventyx Biosciences, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., March 19, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ventyx Biosciences, Inc. ("Ventyx" or the "Company") (NASDAQ: VTYX).
+LOS ANGELES, March 21, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ventyx Biosciences, Inc. ("Ventyx" or the "Company") (NASDAQ: VTYX).

 Class Period: October 21, 2021 – November 6, 2023